kira924age/CodeforcesProblems/README.md

 ### Found a Bug?

 If you found a bug in the source code, you can help us by submitting an issue to our GitHub Repository.
+Even better, you can submit a Pull Request with a fix.

 ### Missing a Feature?